 Reading courses and grades will be posted as KU equivalents on your KU transcript and grades will figure into your KU GPA.
 The relevant KU academic department will make the final decision regarding posting of credit and grades, and their application toward graduation.

-Click here to learn about selecting courses at Reading: Reading Course Selection Guide
+Learn about selecting courses at Reading: Reading Course Selection Guide (.pdf)

-Click here to see sample courses KU students have taken at Reading: Reading Course Equivalencies
+See sample courses KU students have taken at Reading: Reading Course Equivalencies (.pdf)